phake/phake/docs/method-stubbing.rst

 ``Phake::when($this->item1)->getPrice()->thenReturn(100)``.
 The ``thenReturn()`` method will bind a static answer to a matcher for ``getPrice()`` in the stub map for $this->item1.

-Why do Phake stubs return Null by default?
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The reasoning behind this is that generally speaking, each method you test should depend on only what it needs to perform the (hopefully one) responsibility assigned to it.
-Normally you will have very controlled delegation to other objects.
-To help with localization of errors in your test it is assumed that you will always want to mock external dependencies to keep them from influencing the results of unit tests dedicated to the behavior of other parts of the system.
-Another reason for this default behavior is that it provides consistent and predictable behavior regardless of whether you are testing concrete classes, abstract classes, or interfaces.
-It should be noted that this default behavior for concrete methods in classes is different then the default behavior in PHPUnit.
-In PHPUnit, you have to explicitly indicate that you are mocking a method, otherwise it will call the actual method code.
-There are certainly cases where this is useful and this behavior can be achieved in Phake.
-I will discuss this aspect of Phake in :ref:`partial-mocks`.

 Overwriting Existing Stubs
 --------------------------